Prostate-Specific Antigen (PSA)

 I have heard my doctor use the terms PSA Density, PSA Velocity, PSA Doubling Time.
 Please explain what these are.

 PSA Density refers to the relationship of the PSA level to the size of the prostate measured by ultrasound examination.
-Men with larger prostates tend to produce more PSA, and so men with a benign enlarged prostate (BPH) can have higher 'normal' PSA levels.
-Men with a PSA value in the 2 µg/L to 10 µg/L range but with an enlarged prostate gland have a lower probability of prostate cancer than those with a small gland.
+People with larger prostates tend to produce more PSA, and so those with a benign enlarged prostate (BPH) can have higher 'normal' PSA levels.

 PSA Velocity refers to how quickly PSA results change over time.
 There is evidence to indicate that the development of prostate cancer requiring treatment is associated with a faster increase in the PSA value over time.